 “Refund programmes are now commonly available all over the UK.
-You apply for the programme of your choice,: 100 percent, 70 percent or 50 percent refund options.
+You apply for the programme of your choice, 100%, 70% or 50% refund options.
 You then have your initial tests at your clinic and Access Fertility review the results to determine eligibility for the refund programme.
-Currently these programmes are only available to patients under 40 (49 if using donor eggs) and nine out of ten people are eligible.
+Currently, these programmes are only available to patients under 40 (50 if using donor eggs) and nine out of ten people are eligible.

 “You pay a single fixed fee and the programme covers up to three fresh cycles and unlimited frozen transfers.
 That gives you the best possible chance of having a baby.

-“However, in the unfortunate case the patient doesn’t have a baby, they will receive up to a 100 percent refund of the fee (depending on the programme selected).
+“However, in the unfortunate case the patient doesn’t have a baby, they will receive up to a 100% refund of the fee (depending on the programme selected).
 No questions asked, straight back into your account.

 It gives patients real peace of mind that they are not risking their life savings on something that might not work.

 Can you explain how Access Fertility can help?
 Is this available to everyone?